hschott/ready-websocket-plugin/README.md

 ### Drop Websocket Connection

 This test step disconnects from the websocket server which is useful if you are testing scenarios in which dropped connections are a factor.
+Drop Websocket Connection has no effect when running inside a LoadTest.

 <img width="536" alt="drop connection" src="https://cloud.githubusercontent.com/assets/4548589/10111185/9c9b83d6-63d2-11e5-8af1-5d2c06b79e0b.png">